Abstractions’ Call for Proposals

 For your reference, the information below is what we had posted while the CFP was open.

 Abstractions is a software conference that will have the best of design, engineering, management, and devops talks while also highlighting important non-technical topics like communication, work-life, privacy, and mental health.
 No matter what your role, experience level, or industry is, we want you to share your knowledge!

 We anticipate our event to have about 6 tracks and will have somewhere between 140 and 190 talks, depending on how we plan out our program.

-All speakers, whether they submit to the CFP or are invited, will need to agree to the Code & Supply Code of Conduct and sign a speaker agreement after acceptance.
+All speakers, whether they submit to the CFP or are invited, will need to agree to the Code & Supply Conduct Policy and sign a speaker agreement after acceptance.
 The CoC is at https://codeandsupply.co/policies/conduct.

 - Talks submissions should be presented in English, Spanish, Chinese, or French, and should be between 30 and 40 minutes long.